robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 * `get_winner`
 * `is_board_full`

 Now *these* are some well-sized chunks of work.
 We can work on each of them in almost total isolation, without having to worry about the others.
 When we're calculating whether our game has a winner yet (`get_winner`), we can completely forget about how it is actually played (`get_move`, `make_move`).
-Once we've finished writing each of these components and have glued them together, we'll have finished our Tic-Tac-Toe engine too.
-After all, if you take the right body parts, stitch them to each other and apply electricity, you've got yourself a fully-functional Frankenstein's monster.
+Once we've finished writing each of these components and have glued them all together, we'll have finished our Tic-Tac-Toe engine.
+After all, if you take the right body parts, stitch them onto each other and apply electricity, you've got yourself a fully-functional Frankenstein's monster.

 Our initial task list is neither exhaustive nor binding.
 When writing a big program you will always encounter new problems that you didn't anticipate.
-You will always change your mind about how to arrange several limbs of your skeleton.
-But adaptation becomes much easier when you have an actual plan that you can adapt.
+You will always change your mind about how to arrange several limbs of your skeleton, but adaptation becomes much easier when you have an actual plan that you can adapt.
 We will use the above task list as "milestones" - checkpoints that allow us to constantly verify that we are on the right track.

 ### Run code frequently

-We're going to run our code very frequently - at an absolutely minimum once every time we complete a milestone.
+We're going to run our code very frequently; at an absolute minimum once every time we complete a milestone.
 This will make bugs easy to locate and destroy, because there will be very few places in which they can hide.
 If our program is broken, but was working 10 minutes ago, then I'll bet you pesos to pizza that there's a bug holed up in the couple of lines we wrote during those fateful 10 minutes.

 We could instead write hundreds of lines of code in one go before finally running our program once and crossing our fingers.
 But whilst high-risk moments of truth make for a good movie, they make for terrible software.
-In a good software development process, the hero (that's you) tests their work frequently.
+In a good development process, the hero (that's you) tests their work frequently.
 They use a small-steps approach in order to uncover bugs quickly.
 They have a better understanding of the internals of their code because of this, and can frequently adjust and course-correct their plans.
 They might not produce a thrilling box office hit, but they will ensure that the software that powers the box office actually works.

 ## Building a Tic-Tac-Toe engine